-On January 12, 1999, we completed the sale of Cendant Software Corporation ("CDS") for \$800.0 million in cash.
-We realized a net gain of \$390.5 million on the disposition of CDS and recognized \$192.7 million of such gain in 1999, which was based upon the finalization of the closing date balance sheet at the sale date.
-The remaining gain was previously recognized in the fourth quarter of 1998.
-On December 15, 1998, we completed the sale of Hebdo Mag International, Inc. ("Hebdo Mag") to its former 50% owners for \$314.8 million in cash and 7.1 million shares of our common stock.
+Discontinued Operations.
+On January 12, 1999, we completed the sale of Cendant Software Corporation ("CDS") for approximately \$800.0 million in cash.
+We realized an after tax net gain of \$371.9 million on the disposition of CDS , of which \$192.7 million was recognized in the first quarter of 1999 coincident with the closing of the transaction.
+Subsequently, we recorded an \$18.6 million reduction to the gain during the second quarter of 1999, in connection with the settlement of certain post closing adjustments.
+The remaining \$197.8 million of such realized after tax net gain was recognized in the fourth quarter of 1998.
+CDS was a developer, publisher and distributor of educational and entertainment software.

+In December 1998, we completed the sale of Hebdo Mag International, Inc. ("Hebdo Mag") to its former 50% owners for \$314.8 million in cash and 7.1 million shares of our common stock.
+Hebdo Mag was our former business unit which published and distributed classified advertising information.